Salted caramel coconut bliss balls

 Bliss balls, energy balls, date balls…whatever you choose to call them they are all one thing: delicious!

+Bliss balls are a simple treat that pack a mighty health punch.
+These pick-me-ups are a simple concoction of whole, raw ingredients blended together and then rolled into a convenient ball that you can bring anywhere and eat any time!
 Making bliss balls have become such a staple in my kitchen.
 I think I must make them every week.
 They really are the perfect little snack to keep stored in a container in the fridge for whenever you need something quick and easy to eat.

 This recipe for salted caramel coconut bliss balls is especially easy to make since the recipe only uses 4 ingredients.
 Yup. that’s it. and one of the 4 is salt (which hardly even counts as an ingredient!)